Hugius/FabiEngine3D/doc/WATER_ENTITY.md

 - **Wireframed**: the mesh is rendered as a wireframe
   - Type: `boolean`
   - Constraints: none
-- **Quality**: determines everything that is captured by reflections/refractions
+- **Quality**: determines what is captured by reflections/refractions
   - Type: `enumeration`
   - Constraints: `SKY` or `SKY_TERRAIN` or `SKY_TERRAIN_MODELS` or `SKY_TERRAIN_MODELS_BILLBOARDS`